Transport-Protocol/CADS_SLACKBOT/README.md

 Be sure that your bot is a member of the specified channel.

 ## How to Configure
+### SlackBot information
 Use the slackbot_information_example.json to setup your own slackbot_information.json file.
 The bot is using the information specified in the json file to get the wanted behaviour.

+### SlackBot commands (only for slackbot_responding)
+Use the slackbot_commands_example.json to setup your own slackbot_commands.json file.
+The bot is using the commands specified in the json file to respond the way you want.
+The bot makes a console call and sends the response.

 ## Attention
 Make sure that you **not upload** your token!